Validation of Modern JSON Schema: Formalization and Complexity: Acknowledgments

+This work is partly supported by the European Union under the scheme HORIZON-INFRA-2021-DEV-02-01 --- Preparatory phase of new ESFRI research infrastructure projects, Grant Agreement n.101079043, ``SoBigData RI PPP: SoBigData RI Preparatory Phase Project''.

+This work is partly supported by \emph{Ministero dell'Università e della Ricerca} (MUR, Ministry of University and Research) under the PRIN Project ``BioConceptum'' (grant \#2022AEEKXS).

-We thank Julian Bergman, author of the Bowtie framework, for his support.
-We thank Stefan Klessinger and Sajal Jain, both from the University of Passau, for assisting with the implementation effort, and Thomas Kirz for assisting with visualizations. }
+The authors thank Stefan Klessinger and Sajal Jain for integrating academic validators with the Bowtie framework, and Thomas Kirz for assisting with the gnuplot visualizations.
+The authors thank Julian Bergman, author of the Bowtie framework, for making timeouts configurable for our experiments.